Shoreham Tollbridge: Ownership

-The bridge remained in private trusteeship for the first eighty years.
+The bridge remained in private trusteeship for the first 80 years.
 The bridge was then taken over by the London, Brighton and South Coast Railway Company on the opening of the Steyning Line from Shoreham to Horsham in 1861.

-The bridge was completely rebuilt by the company during the First World War retaining the original eighteenth century design.
-The bridge carried the coastal trunk road - the A27 road - until 1970 when its successor was built a quarter mile to the north.
-The Railway Magazine in the January-February 1946 issue said "It may be remarked here that the Shoreham-Horsham branch crosses the highway on the level at the Old Shoreham end of the wooden bridge, where a block signal box is provided.
+The bridge was completely rebuilt by the company during the First World War, retaining the original 18th-century design.
+In The Railway Magazine for January–February 1946, it was stated that "It may be remarked here that the Shoreham-Horsham branch crosses the highway on the level at the Old Shoreham end of the wooden bridge, where a block signal box is provided.
 The signalmen, in addition to attending to the level-crossing gates, collect the tolls from vehicles crossing this old wooden bridge."

+The bridge carried the coastal trunk road – the A27 road – until 1970, when its successor was built a quarter-of-a-mile to the north, as a part of the re-routing of the A27.

 The British Railways Board finally closed the bridge to road traffic on 7 December 1970.
-At the time the bridge closed it was the last public road bridge in Sussex to be controlled by a toll.
-The bridge transferred to the ownership of West Sussex County Council where it remains.
+At the time the bridge closed, it was the last public road bridge in Sussex to be controlled by a toll.
+The bridge was transferred to the ownership of West Sussex County Council.
 The bridge has since been classified as a Grade II* listed building and is preserved as a building of historic interest.

 Present day

 During 2008 the bridge underwent a major refurbishment with the aim of extending its life for a further 30 years.
 The bridge has now been designated a bridleway and is a popular local landmark used by both leisure and commuter traffic on foot, bicycle and horseback.
-It is also a popular spot for local fisherman.
+It is also a popular spot for local fishermen.
 The refurbishment completely replaced the pilehead crossbeams, deck support longitudinal beams and handrails with selective replacement and reinforcement of components of each of the 27 pile bents.
 The project was managed and partly funded by West Sussex County Council.
 The rest of the funding came from the Heritage Lottery Fund, landfill tax credits and the Old Shoreham Tollbridge Community Trust.

 The bridge was listed at Grade II* by English Heritage on 12 October 1954.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
-As of February 2001, it was one of six Grade II* listed buildings, and 119 listed buildings of all grades, in Adur district.
+As of February 2001, it was one of seven Grade II* listed buildings, and 119 listed buildings of all grades, in Adur district.